 Supervisors are responsible for doing a hazard analysis for all hazardous chemical use areas.
 Refer to the work area's hazard analysis or job hazard analysis to determine whether an alarm is required.
-Also review Chapter 6.9, "Entering Confined Spaces and Controlled Areas," and Chapter 9.1, "Hazardous Materials Safety and Health."
+Also review Chapter 6.9, "Confined Spaces and Controlled Areas," and Chapter 9.1, "Hazardous Materials Safety and Health."
 Whether or not an alarm is needed is based on many factors, including chemical quantities, chemical physical properties, toxicity, facility layout, ventilation, and others.
-If you have or believe you need a chemical alarm, consult Occupational Health at x36726 for advice on whether the alarm should be registered with or connected to the Emergency Operations Center.
+If you have or believe you need a chemical alarm, consult Occupational Health at x36726 or jsc-dl-occ-health@mail.nasa.gov for advice on whether the alarm should be registered with or connected to the Emergency Operations Center.
 The decision is usually based on the results of a hazard analysis.